CHAPTER 28 (REMIX / MENG’S LETTER)

 I knew this would be hard for the young master to hear.
 I open my eyes.

 “Masternever, please sit here.
-Meng was here earlier.
-It was the first time I had seen him in many years.”
+Meng was here earlier.”

 He became excited and very curious.